ajbowen249/cx16Sandbox/README.md

 scripts/br.bat
 ```

 It should work on Windows or *-nix thanks to the #! and cross-environment syntax.
 You may need to `chmod +x scripts/br.bat` first on *-nix.
+Once the emulator comes up, just type `RUN` and hit return to start the program.